navneetnavs/kubernetes-project/README.md

 # kubernetes-project
-this is a testing Kubernetes project for a Django todo app
+This is a testing Kubernetes project for a Django todo app